sarvan-2187/Bookmrk/README.md

 Q: I imported Chrome bookmarks and the button is disabled.
 <br/>
-A: That's by design — Bookmrk sets `chromeBookmarksImported` to avoid duplicate imports.
+A: That's by design, Bookmrk sets `chromeBookmarksImported` to avoid duplicate imports.
 If you need to re-import, you have two safe options:

 - Delete the `Imported Bookmarks` board from the UI; Bookmrk will automatically clear the import lock and re-enable the `Import Chrome` button.
 - Or (advanced) clear the `chromeBookmarksImported` flag manually in storage (not recommended unless you know what you're doing).